Chapter Four: Synthesis

 band frequency spacing

-The output of the FFT is comprised of two sets of values for each window called a frame.
-The first set of data provides the magnitude or amplitude of each component frequency analyzed.
-The second set of data provides the initial phase value for each frequency band of analysis.
-For each given frequency therefore, its amplitude at the time of analysis can be quantified and its phase, which gives clues as to where in that band's range the pitch may actually lie, is determined.
+The output of a single FFT of windowed samples is called a frame.
+It consists of two sets of values: the magnitudes (or amplitudes) of all the frequency bands, and the initial phases of all the frequency bands.
+For each band, therefore, its amplitude at the time of analysis can be quantified, and its phase, which gives clues as to where in that band's range the pitch may actually lie, is determined.
 The amplitude/phase pair of data for each band is called a bin.
 The analysis portion of phase vocoding creates a file of sequential frames, each one of which holds multiple bins.

 The analysis portion of phase vocoding creates a file of sequential frames, each one of which holds multiple bins.
 PV analyses of long files with large numbers of bands and high overlap factors can be huge.